MisterDerpie/revontulet.dev/content/post/2025-05-11/index.md

 ---

 The resulting speed with this setup is ~190 Mbit downloading, and 22 Mbit uploading.
-With a different USB cable, I only achieved 120 Mbit, so the last 120 Mbit may be due to the USB cable.
+With a different USB cable, I only achieved 120 Mbit, so the remaining 110 Mbit may be due to the USB cable.

 ![speedtest-result](speedtest.webp)